Damon-D-Ma/DuberPaint/README.md

 # Drawing-Program

 ## Description
-DuberPaint is a drawing program made with Pygame that allows users to create and join rooms where they can draw together in real time.
+DuberPaint is a drawing program made with Pygame that allows users to create and join rooms where they can draw together in real-time.

 ## Usage
 1. Create a folder called `out` in the root directory.
 This is where all the exported images will go.